Rocket Stages & Rocket Engines

 Japanese H2A rockets

 H2A rockets of Mitsubishi Heavy Industrie are used by Japan for launches into Earth orbit but also for planetary missions.
 Throughout the years I have captured several H2A orbital stages with the telescope and I have found them to always be grateful objects.
-Even at the 600+ altitudes were they mostly orbit, the images showed almost every time some shape and even sometimes other details.
+Even at the 600+ altitudes were they mostly orbit, the images showed almost every time some visible shape and even sometimes smaller details.
 Among these smaller details is the rocket engine.
 The following image, taken on june 26, 2014 is one of the best I obtained of this type of rocket.
 At a range of 622 km, we can clearly recognize the conical top, some dark structures, the spherical bottom and the rocket engine.
 This H2A upper stage brought the ALOS-2 satellite into orbit.